Paraphrase: Types

-Morphology-based changes involve alterations at the level of word formation, such as changing the tense of verbs or the number of nouns.
-For instance, converting "walks" to "walked" represents a morphological change by altering the verb's tense.
-Lexicon-based changes include changes made by substituting words with their synonyms or closely related words without significantly altering the sentence structure.
-An example could be changing "quick" to "fast" in a sentence, where both adjectives convey a similar speed attribute.
-Lexico-syntactic-based changes contain both lexical alterations and modifications in the sentence structure.
-An example might be transforming an active voice sentence like "The cat chased the mouse" into a passive voice "The mouse was chased by the cat," where both the sentence structure and some words are altered.
-Syntax-based changes are primarily focused on the structure of the sentence rather than the words themselves.
-For example, changing a complex sentence into two simpler sentences while maintaining the overall meaning falls into this category.
-Discourse-based changes are alterations that affect the larger discourse or text structure, such as reordering points in a paragraph or changing the way arguments are presented without altering the factual content.
-Extremes include changes that significantly alter the text, possibly introducing new information or omitting crucial details, thus pushing the boundaries of what might typically be considered a paraphrase.
+Morphology-based changes involve altering word formation, such as changing verb tenses or noun numbers.
+For example, changing "walks" to "walked" is a morphological change that adjusts the verb tense.
+Lexicon-based changes involve substituting words with synonyms or closely related terms without significantly changing the sentence structure.
+For instance, replacing "quick" with "fast" in a sentence conveys a similar speed attribute.
+Lexico-syntactic-based changes combine lexical modifications with sentence structure alterations.
+For instance, transforming an active voice sentence like "The cat chased the mouse" into a passive voice sentence, "The mouse was chased by the cat" involves changing both the sentence structure and some words.
+Syntax-based changes focus on sentence structure rather than individual words.
+For example, breaking down a complex sentence into two simpler sentences while retaining the original meaning falls under this category.
+Discourse-based changes, such as rearranging points in a paragraph or modifying how arguments are presented without changing the factual content, impact the overall text structure.
+Extreme changes involve significant alterations to the text, potentially introducing new information or omitting essential details, thereby stretching the boundaries of conventional paraphrasing.